ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_steps/first_steps.rst

    .. warning::

       This branch is only used locally for the tutorials.
-Do not push any changes to the remote repository,
+Do not push any changes to the remote repository.

 #.
 Start **Vitis** and open up the workspace folder ( ``ultrazohm_sw/vitis/workspace`` ) of the UltraZohm repository.